kgateway-dev/kgateway/test/e2e/README.md

 However, if you have made changes to the component, refer to the [Envoyinit README](https://github.com/solo-io/gloo/blob/main/projects/envoyinit) for build instructions.

 ### Run Tests
 The `test` make target runs ginkgo with a set of useful flags.
-See [run-tests](/devel/testing/run-tests.md) for more details about common techniques for running tests.
-The following environment variables can be configured for this target:
+See [run-tests](/devel/testing/run-tests.md) for more details about common techniques and common environment variables used when running tests.
+The following environment variables can also be configured for this target:

 | Name              | Default | Description                                                                                                                                                                                                                                        |
 |-------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|